open-dxp/data-hub-bundle/doc/10_GraphQL/README.md

 ## Output Cache
-It is possible to keep a cache of the responses delivered by the endpoint, using the same default cache backend configured for Pimcore (Doctrine, Redis,...).
+It is possible to keep a cache of the responses delivered by the endpoint, using the same default cache backend configured for OpenDxp (Doctrine, Redis,...).
 This is specially useful to speed up the endpoint replies when it produces complex responses with many dependencies.

 The cache can be enabled and configured with a configuration entry like this in your `config.yml` file:
 ```yml